garageScript/myProxy/docs/index.md

 2. A server's IP address that you have root access to.
 You can use your home server or get one from [AWS EC2](https://aws.amazon.com/ec2/?hp=tile&so-exp=below), [DigitalOcean](https://www.digitalocean.com/), [GoogleCloud](https://cloud.google.com/), etc.

 ## How To Use
-SSH into your server. ie (`ssh root@your-server-ip-address`) Run `ADMIN=YOUR_ADMIN_PASSWORD npm run server`.
+SSH into your server. ie (`ssh root@your-server-ip-address`)

+Run `ADMIN=YOUR_ADMIN_PASSWORD npm run server`.
 You will have to run this as `root` or use `sudo`.
 This will install required dependencies and start the server.
 * Installs `git` if system does not have it.
 * Installs `nodeJS` and `npm` if system does not have it.
 * Enable firewall port `3000` (for the admin page UI), `80` and `443`.
 * Installs application dependencies
-* For a list of things the script runs, [look here](https://github.com/garageScript/myProxy/blob/master/scripts/setup.sh) Exit from server `exit`
+* For a list of things the script runs, [look here](https://github.com/garageScript/myProxy/blob/master/scripts/setup.sh)

+Exit from server `exit`

 Go to your server url: `http://your-server-ip-address:3000`.
 You will be prompted to put in your domain provider's API Key and Secret, [find out how here](https://github.com/Neilpang/acme.sh/wiki/dnsapi)

 All your domain names in that provider will show up.
 Click the `setup` button next to the domain you wish to setup (could take up to 3 minutes)

 After your domain is setup, you will be able to generate as many subdomain repository as you want.

-# Who we are
-We are currently looking for a job.
-To gain experience, we built a product that we needed ourselves

 # Development
 The following steps will guide you through how to setup your development environment to send pull requests or build your own custom features.